dbactual/thomaspaine-www/content/aboutpaine/sherman-copy-di.md

 <center><img src="/images/sherman-copy-di-8.png"></center>

-In this excerpt, the word "Design" had a lowercase "d" that resides under an over-scripted capital "D".
+In this excerpt, the word "Design" had a lowercase "d" that resided under an over-scripted capital "D".
 Also noteworthy, the word "evinces" was misspelled as "envinces", which reflected lack of standardized spelling during this time period.